Rochan09/FitIntel/README.md

 3. **Exercise Planner:** Get exercise suggestions based on your profile.
 4. **Recommendations:** All plans are generated using AI models trained on health and nutrition data.

 ## Technologies Used

 - Python (Flask)
+- MongoDB Atlas (cloud database, using PyMongo)
 - HTML, CSS (Tailwind, custom styles)
 - JavaScript (Axios for API calls)
 - Scikit-learn, joblib, pickle (for ML models)
 - Responsive design for all devices

 ## Getting Started

 1. Clone the repository.
-2. Install dependencies from `requirements.txt`.
+2. Install dependencies from `requirements.txt` (includes `pymongo` for MongoDB):
-3. **Important:** For compatibility with older models, install scikit-learn version 1.6.1:
    ```
-   pip install --upgrade scikit-learn==1.6.1
+   pip install -r requirements.txt
    ```
+3. Set your MongoDB Atlas connection string in `config.py` (default is provided for FitIntel cluster).
-4. Place all required model files in the `models/` directory.
+4. Place all required model files in the `models/` directory (if using ML features).
 5. Run the Flask app:
    ```
    python app.py